-An app that offers economic opportunity to Nigerien women
+New app offers economic opportunity to Nigerien women

-We have called the project "eArziki", which means "e-wealth" in Hausa, the country's majority language.
-While the savings-and-loan groups traditionally saved cash in a physical metal box, eArziki allows them to transfer money digitally via a specially-designed mobile app.
+While the savings-and-loan groups traditionally saved cash in a physical metal box, eArziki allows them to transfer money digitally via a mobile app developed for the purpose.

 Using cashless transfers reduces the risk of theft and avoids the high fees of private-sector intermediaries.
 The women receive mobile phones and training in using the app so they can build financial security for themselves and their family.